 Other “Good Fit” Options for Disappointed Stanford Applicant

-I got my Stanford decision a few days ago and I did not get in.
+I got my Stanford decision and I did not get in.
 I really felt like this school was a great fit for me and so I'm really thrown off.
 What's bothering me the most is that some kids with WAY lower stats than me, fewer extracurriculars and other factors DID get in.
 I took the weekend to just absorb it and now I'm putting together a new list of schools to apply to.
 But since I really felt like Stanford was a fit and obviously they didn't feel the same way, I'm not sure how to figure out where a good fit is and where one isn't.
 Based on stats alone, I should be getting in everywhere.
 Can you help me figure out the "fit" part?

 My condolences to you on your Stanford decision.
 This is a very trying time of year for the many accomplished students who are turned away from top-choice colleges for no apparent reason.
 But, frankly, “The Dean" thinks that your surprise is a little naive.
 Stanford is well known for its minuscule acceptance rates, and only its admission officers understand why one applicant is denied while another — perhaps with lower test scores or an underwhelming resume — is admitted.
 Sometimes, in fact, even the admission folks are perplexed by the outcomes!
 One official may lobby hard for a candidate but that candidate is rejected anyway.
 So it's possible that your regional admissions rep — or someone else behind those closed committee doors — was rooting for you but didn't prevail.
 Students who apply to Stanford — or to any of the other most sought-after institutions such as the Ivies and MIT — should do so with a thick skin and must approach the process as they might when purchasing a lottery ticket ... i.e., with a mindset that proclaims, “I've tossed my hat into the ring, but I'll need a lot of luck to win."